• Skip to Content

 Guidelines

-1. A minimum of three manuscripts ready for submission to a peer-reviewed journal
+1. Students must produce a minimum of three manuscripts ready for submission to a peer-reviewed journal.

 2. Student must be first author.